-Christina Gschwandtner and Thomas Schärtl-Trendl
+Christina M. Gschwandtner and Thomas Schärtl-Trendel

 Project leaders:

-Prof. Christina Gschwandtner (Fordham University)
+Prof. Christina M. Gschwandtner (Fordham University)

-Prof. Thomas Schärtl-Trendl (LMU Munich)
+Prof. Thomas Schärtl-Trendel (LMU Munich)

 Title: